Positivity of Schur forms for strongly decomposably positive vector bundles: Introduction

 where $P(c_1,\cdots,c_s)$ is a positive polynomial in the Chern classes $c_1,\cdots, c_s$ of any quotient bundle $Q$ of $E|_V$, $V\subset X$ is any complex analytic subvariety.
-Block-Gieseke \cite{MR297773} proved all Chern classes of an ample vector bundle satisfy \eqref{num-pos}, Fulton-Lazarsfeld \cite[Theorem I]{FL} extended Block-Gieseke's result and proved all Schur polynomials are numerically positive for ample vector bundles.
+Bloch-Gieseker \cite{MR297773} proved that all Chern classes of an ample vector bundle satisfy \eqref{num-pos}, Fulton-Lazarsfeld \cite[Theorem I]{FL} extended Bloch-Gieseker's result and proved all Schur polynomials are numerically positive for ample vector bundles.
 For nef vector bundles over compact K\"ahler manifolds, Demailly-Peternell-Schneider \cite[Theorem 2.5]{MR1257325} proved the numerical semi-positivity of all Schur polynomials.

 Griffiths \cite[Page 247]{Griffiths} also conjectured \eqref{num-pos} holds on the level of the differential forms, which can be reformulated as follows, see \cite[Page 1541, Question of Griffiths]{Fin}. \begin{question}[Griffiths] Let $P \in \mathbb{R}\left[c_1, \ldots, c_r\right]$ be a non-zero non-negative linear combination of Schur polynomials of weighted degree $k$.
-Are the forms $P\left(c_1(E, h^E), \ldots, c_r(E, h^E)\right)$ weakly positive for any Griffiths positive vector bundle $(E, h^E)$ over a complex manifold $X$ of dimension $n, n \geqslant k$? \end{question} Recall that a real $(k,k)$-form $u$ is called weakly positive (resp. non-negative) if $u\wedge (\sqrt{-1})^{(n-k)^2}\beta\wedge \o{\beta}>0$ (resp. $\geq 0$) for any non-zero decomposable $(k,0)$-form $\beta=\beta_1\wedge \cdots\wedge\beta_{n-k}$, where $\beta_i$, $1\leq i\leq n-k$, are $(1,0)$-forms, see Definition \ref{various positivity} for the definitions of (weakly) positive (resp. non-negative) vector bundles.
+Are the forms $P\left(c_1(E, h^E), \ldots, c_r(E, h^E)\right)$ weakly positive for any Griffiths positive vector bundle $(E, h^E)$ over a complex manifold $X$ of dimension $n, n \geqslant k$? \end{question} Recall that a real $(k,k)$-form $u$ is called weakly positive (resp. non-negative) if $u\wedge (\sqrt{-1})^{(n-k)^2}\beta\wedge \o{\beta}>0$ (resp. $\geq 0$) for any non-zero decomposable $(n-k,0)$-form $\beta=\beta_1\wedge \cdots\wedge\beta_{n-k}$, where $\beta_i$, $1\leq i\leq n-k$, are $(1,0)$-forms, see Definition \ref{various positivity} for the definitions of (weakly) positive (resp. non-negative) vector bundles.

-Griffiths \cite[Page 249]{Griffiths} proved that the second Chern form of a Griffiths vector bundle is positive by using Schwarz inequality.
+Griffiths \cite[Page 249]{Griffiths} proved that the second Chern form of a Griffiths positive vector bundle is positive by using Schwarz inequality.
 Guler \cite[Theorem 1.1]{MR2932990} verified Question \ref{Question} for all signed Segre forms, and Diverio-Fagioli \cite{DF} showed the positivity of several other polynomials in the Chern forms of a Griffiths (semi)positive vector bundle by considering the pushforward of a flag bundle, including the later developments \cite{Fag20, Fag22}.
 See Xiao \cite{MR4361967} and Ross-Toma \cite{RT} for other related results of ample vector bundles.